AMSC22-23/MultiGrid-Untila-Cecchettini-Capoferri/README.md

 $$f(x,y) = 1$$
 $$g(x,y) = 0$$

 Upon completion, refer to the "result" file to examine the matrix solution.
 Additionally, a 3D graphic representation of the solution is available for visualization.
+Note that f is the function defined within the domain, while g specifies the function on the boundary.

 ### Example of initialization in ipynb file